lumoslabs/gitlab_migration_test/README.md

   * onIntentResumeGame: void;
   * onDebugLog: string;

-Any component can subscribe on events with the `src/hooks/useAppBusListener.ts` hook
+Any component can subscribe to events with the `src/hooks/useAppBusListener.ts` hook

 ### Interactive canvas integration
 Interactive canvas injected to the DOM by `src/components/InteractiveCanvasScript.tsx`